jjonathan/laravel-sms/readme.md

 composer update
 ```

-- configure your config/nexmo.php with your credentials api_key and api_secret
+- Configure your config/nexmo.php file with your credentials api_key and api_secret from https://dashboard.nexmo.com/

 ```